TIBCOSoftware/js-docker/README.md

 - `some-jasperserver` is the name of the new JasperReports Server container
 - `jasperserver-pro:6.3.0`  is the image name and version tag for your build.
 This image will be used to create containers.
+- Database settings should be modified for your setup.

 See `Dockerfile` and `scripts/entrypoint.sh` for details.

+On Windows and Macintosh, you can mount a directory with the license resource.
+See the Docker documentation for more information.
+See also
+[Paths to data volumes on Mac and Windows](
+#paths-to-data-volumes-on-mac-and-windows).
+For additional information about paths on Mac, see [`docker volume inspect` returns incorrect paths on MacOS X](
+#-docker-volume-inspect-returns-incorrect-paths-on-macos-x).

 To update your license without data volumes on an existing container: